ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/extending_econtentcatalogfactory.md

 }
 ```

 ## Step 4.
-Call your method from data map
+Call your method from the data map

 Add the call to `extractVideo()` in `fillCatalogElementDataMap()`.